Standard Life Aberdeen Shareholder FAQ's

 We pay dividends in three currencies.
 Most dividends are paid in pounds sterling.
 If you have a bank account in Ireland, Germany or Austria you can receive your dividend payment in euros, or in Canadian dollars if you have a bank account in Canada.

-If you want to receive your cash dividend in a different currency, Capita Asset Services provide a dividend currency option service.
+If you want to receive your cash dividend in a different currency, Link Asset Services provide a dividend currency option service.
 This service is available to shareholders who receive a dividend of £10 or more, and costs £5 per dividend.
 This fee is deducted in sterling before the balance is converted into your chosen currency.

 3. Receive a cash dividend payment by cheque